cblanquera/intime/README.md

 ## Considerations

-An automatic burning token overtime is not ideal in scenarios that are built on stability and shifts the paradigm from having value by having more to having value by keeping what you already have.
+A time burning token is not ideal in scenarios that are built on stability and shifts the paradigm from value by having more to value by keeping what you already have.
 The following were considered when writing this specification.

  - Time is meant to be lost and can only be stable by serving the network.
  - Miners can serve the environment by saving energy at their discretion.